godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 ``shape``: The shape index of the colliding shape.

-The number of intersections can be limited with the second parameter, to reduce the processing time.
+The number of intersections can be limited with the ``max_results`` parameter, to reduce the processing time.